albertodonato/h2static/README.md

         password file for Basic Auth (each line should be in the form "user:SHA512-hash") -css string
-        file to override builtin CSS for listing
+        file to override builtin CSS for listing -debug-port uint
+        port to serve /debug URLs, on localhhost
   -dir string
         directory to serve (default ".")
   -disable-h2